 CONDITIONAL ADMISSIONS.
-Students are cautioned that unless all applicable supporting documents for admission are acknowledged by the Student Personnel Office prior to their initial registration, permission to register for classes may be denied.
+Students are cautioned that unless all applicable supporting documents for admission are acknowledged by the Director of Admissions prior to their initial registration, permission to register for classes may be denied.
 In the case of extenuating circumstances, a conditional admission to the College may be granted.
 A conditional admission status may be granted for only one quarter.